Are you planning a trip to Kauai for 2024 and want to start working on your Hawaii itinerary? Check out these awesome things to do on Kauai with kids!

-This list of the best things to do on Kauai with kids may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This list of the best things to do on Kauai with kids was written by family travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 Are you planning a trip to Kauai with kids?

 You’ve come to the right place!
 I’ve visited Kauai more than 25 times!
 Check out this list of the best things to do on Kauai with kids!

 If you’re looking for an island getaway that’s relaxing but also has plenty of fun activities for your family, then look no further than beautiful Kauai.
 The Garden Island is filled with amazing beaches and lush landscapes that are perfect for exploring.